marc-dantas/todoguy/docs.md

 TodoGuy has the following actions
 - `insert` - Inserts a new to-do in the to-do list.
 - `delete` - Deletes a to-do from the to-do list.
-- `toggle` - Complete or not complete the to-do
+- `toggle` - Complete or not complete the to-do.
-- `exit` - Exits the application
+- `exit` - Exits the application.

 > By [@marc-dantas](https://github.com/marc-dantas/)